Unified continuous-time q-learning for mean-field game and mean-field control problems: Unified q-Learning Algorithm for MFG and MFC

 It is noted that applying the martingale condition to test policies in $\Pi^\Psi$ rather than $\Pi$ leads us to conclude that $q^\psi$ is equal to decoupled Iq-function only within the restricted set $\Pi^\psi$.
-Nevertheless, this suffices to determine the MFE and the MFO, as well as the associated decoupled value functions.
-According to Proposition \ref{prop:para-martingale-condition}, we need to consider the following averaged martingale orthogonality conditions (AMOC for short) under all parameterized test function $\xi = (\xi^{\tilde\psi})_{\tilde\psi \in \Psi}$, indexed by $\tilde\psi$, that
+Nevertheless, this suffices to determine the MFE policy and the MFO policy, as well as the associated decoupled value functions.

+{ \begin{Remark} Proposition~\ref{prop:para-martingale-condition} describes the ideal case where the parametrized function classes for the decoupled value function, the decoupled Iq-function, and the test policies are rich enough so that the consistency conditions and the martingale conditions can be satisfied by the true solution; in this case the learned parameters recover the optimal ones and there is no approximation error.

+In general, when the optimal objects do not lie in the chosen parametrized classes, a quantitative analysis of the resulting function-approximation error would require additional assumptions on the richness of the parametrized classes and on the regularity of the optimal solutions, and is beyond the scope of this paper.
+We leave a rigorous approximation-error analysis for parametrized continuous-time mean-field RL for future research.
+In particular, some recent studies on RL with linear and nonlinear function approximations (e.g. \cite{LongHan2023}) might be helpful to the study of our continuous-time mean-field setting.